arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch.md

 They provide the capability to:
 * evaluate together documents located in different collections
 * filter documents based on AQL boolean expressions and functions
-* sort the resultset based on how closely each document matched the filter
+* sort the result set based on how closely each document matched the filter

 ArangoSearch value analysis
 ---------------------------